mzattera/v4j/docs/010/index.md

 Before analyzing the above results, I want to discuss the distribution of "gallows" characters ('p', 't', 'k', 'f', 'P', 'T', 'K', 'F').
 For the purpose, I have prepared the following set of tables[{3}](#Note3)[{4}](#Note4);
-all tables have been prepared using the majority transliteration of the Voynich, using the Slot alphabet ([see v4j README](https://github.com/mzattera/v4j#ivtff)).
+all tables have been prepared using the [majority transliteration](https://github.com/mzattera/v4j#ivtff) of the Voynich, using the Slot alphabet.
-The analysis has been done by splitting the text in [clusters](../003) and then considering different parts the text:
+The analysis has been done by splitting the text in clusters and then considering different parts the text:

   * First Word of a Paragraph
   * Remaining Words in First Line of each paragraph